 Videographer: Please film the screens for all the shots labeled 'SCREEN' as a backup.

 To begin the analysis of the RNA sequencing data [1], trim the adaptor sequences with TrimGalore or Cutadapt [2].
+To analyze DMS-MaP data, reads are mapped to a reference and the per-base mutations are counted.
+This can be conveniently done by using the webserver http://rnadreem.org/.

 WIDE: Talent sitting in front of the computer and performing data analysis.

 SCREEN: To be provided by authors: Adaptor sequence being trimmed.
-Videographer: Please film the screens for all the shots labeled 'SCREEN' as a backup.
+Files are uploaded to rnadreem.org Videographer: Please film the screens for all the shots labeled 'SCREEN' as a backup.

+SCREEN: Download files from webserver

 Then, map the reads to the reference sequences in fasta format using Bowtie2 (bow-tie-2) [1].
 Count the reads with specialized RNA structure software like DREEM (dreem), RNA-Framework17 (R-N-A-framework), or similar, and create reactivity profiles [2].